Skip to content

 Apparently, there are various places in Italy that you need to prepare coins before heading to.
 The Trevi Fountain is one of the most prominent landmarks in Rome that hold Italian superstitions around travel.
 The legend states that throwing a coin over your shoulder in the fountain will guarantee that you’ll revisit the city.

-The Vittorio Emanuele Galleria, named after Victor Emanuele, the first king of Italy kingdom, is one of the oldest shopping malls.
+The Vittorio Emanuele Galleria, named after Victor Emanuele, the first king of Italy, is one of the oldest shopping malls.
 Its beautiful designs, with glass ceilings allowing the penetration of sun rays, have attracted many visitors.

-Once you’re there, you can’t help but notice the mosaic bull on the floor capturing people’s attention.
+Once you’re there, you can’t help but notice the mosaic bull on the floor, capturing people’s attention.
 It’s said that stepping on the bull’s genitalia brings good luck.
-No one knows where this tradition came from, but it became one of the trending Italian superstitions in Milan.
+This tradition, whose origins are unclear, has become one of the trending Italian superstitions in Milan.
+Bulls often symbolise strength and virility, which may explain the connection to luck and prosperity.
+This symbolism is not unique to Italy; many cultures associate bulls with power, fertility, and good fortune.

-Moccia had magically written in his novel that the protagonists held a padlock on the bridge to symbolize their love.
+Moccia had magically written in his novel that the protagonists held a padlock on the bridge to symbolise their love.
 It’s impeccable how some words inspired many lovers to express their love in the same way.
-It became a tradition that lovers perform the same practice to eternalize their love.
+It became a tradition for lovers to practice the same practice to eternalise their love.

 Toasting to good luck and new beginnings is a worldwide practice that people tend to engage in.
-Of course, Italians love to toast but make sure you don’t jokingly toast with water while in Italy.
+Of course, Italians love to toast, but make sure you don’t jokingly toast with water while in Italy.
 The locals believe it brings bad luck.
+This superstition dates back to ancient times when toasting with water was associated with offering a drink to the dead.
+Hence, using water in a toast is seen as inviting misfortune.
+Even today, many Italians adhere to this belief, so always raise your glass with wine or another beverage to ensure good fortune.

 Where is the Hat?

 Let’s say you prefer shielding from the sun under a hat while exploring the Italian streets.
-Once you’re somewhere indoors and ready to take your hat off, be alert where you place it.
+Once you’re somewhere indoors and ready to take your hat off, be alert to where you place it.
 According to Italians, as odd as it sounds, laying your hat on a bed is a sign of bad luck.
+This superstition likely stems from the historical practice of placing a hat on a bed during mourning periods, which brought a negative connotation.
+The superstition persists, with many Italians, especially in the older generations, still cautious about where they place their hats.

 Spilling Olive Oil or Salt